 The Mormon Temple Garment

-In the Church of Jesus Christ of Latter-day Saints (LDS Church) and a few other sects of Mormonism, the temple garment is a set of special underwear worn by male and female Latter-day Saints who have taken part in the washing and anointing ceremony in a Mormon temple.
+In the Church of Jesus Christ of Latter-day Saints (or LDS) and a few other sects of Mormonism, the temple garment is a set of special underwear worn by male and female Latter-day Saints, who have taken part in the washing and anointing ceremony in a Mormon temple.
+This is a highly reverential aspect to the LDS faith.

 Latter-day Saints who have been endowed in the temple are expected to wear the garment under their clothes every day, as a reminder of special promises or covenants to God.
 On a practical level, it also serves as a guide to modest dressing — a woman could hardly wear a tank top and a miniskirt while wearing the temple garment, nor could a man go publicly shirtless.